-Used in graphic design, ray tracing is the act of using the path that light takes through pixels to create images to simulate the effects that light rays have on the objects they encounter.
+Used in graphic design, ray tracing is the act of using the path that light takes through pixels to create images.
+Ray tracing simulates the effects that light rays have on the objects they encounter.
 Images created with ray tracing are usually of better quality and have a higher degree of realism, but take longer to complete and requires more computing power.
 Therefore, ray tracing is most often used for creating still images.

 For example, ray tracing may be used in film because the images can be made in post-production, thus having plenty of time.
 By contrast, video games require faster image rendering; so ray tracing is not the best option.

 How does ray tracing work?

 Software called a ray tracer simulates the journey of individual light rays from a virtual light source to a virtual camera lens.
 The virtual light ray may pass through volumetric atmospheres such as fog or smoke, and interact with material surfaces such as metal, glass, or water, for instance.
-Each of these objects are designed and modeled by artists and engineers to affect the appearance of the scene as rendered by the ray tracer.
+Each of these objects is designed and modeled by artists and engineers to affect the scene's appearance as rendered by the ray tracer.
 Advanced ray tracers may apply additional computations such as interreflection, radiosity, and caustics to simulate complex behaviors of light.

 How long does it take?